-Technical Director, Sound Engineer
+Technical Director, Sound Engineer (he/him)

 Daniel Neumann is a Brooklyn-based sound artist, organizer and audio engineer.
 He holds a masters degree in media art from the Academy of Visual Art Leipzig and studied electronic music composition.
 Neumann’s practice engages hybrid installation-performance formats to explore how sound interacts with space and how spaces can be shaped by sound.
 He thinks of sound as an interdisciplinary field enabled by audio procedures.
 Neumann’s works have been presented at Pinacoteca Bellas Artes Universidad de Caldas, Loop Barcelona, Moss Arts Center Blacksburg VA, Fergus McCaffrey Gallery, MoMA PS1, Knockdown Center, Pratt Institute, Eyebeam, Sculpture Center, Fridman Gallery and many other venues.